SOC-Monkey/phantom-operator/detections/detection_03_schtasks.md

 1. Look up the `User` and `ParentImage`.
 If the user is non-admin and the ParentImage is a Living of the Land (LotL) Binary such as explorer.exe or powershell -> Escalate.
 2. Pull the created task's command from the `CommandLine` field
-3. If the task runs a suspicious binary or attempt to contact an external network -> Isolate the host
+3. If the task runs a suspicious binary or attempts to contact an external network -> Isolate the host
 4. Search for related persistence (i.e Other tasks, installs, registry changes, WMI changes, dropped files)

 ### Status

-- Test plan validated in lab: create -> verify -> delete
+- ✅ Test case validated
+- ✅ Test Evidence captured
-- SPL Detection ready for production
+- ✅ Production ready